ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ^ Simplest form, use Intent to navigate

 ^ Quickly out of hand in larger projects

 ---

 ## 😰

-^ Activities knowing about other activity implementations
+^ Activities dependent on other activity implementations

 ^ Store complex intent argument compositions